OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/GenAI's Mixed Blessings.md

-This post also exists here on LinkedIn.
+This post also exists [here](https://www.linkedin.com/pulse/genais-mixed-blessings-jerry-michalski-sdvac) on LinkedIn and [here](https://bra.in/7jQRoE) in Jerry's Brain.